JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 > **Incompatible change type**: source
 >
 > **Short summary**: Kotlin 1.8 will prohibit using the operator `==` on incompatible numeric types, for example, `Int` and `Long`,
-> in the scope of builder inference lambda functions, the same way as it does currently in other contexts
+> in scopes of builder inference lambda functions, the same way as it currently does in other contexts
 >
 > **Deprecation cycle**:
 >